elixir-no-nels/ehos-python/docs/usage.md

 the command without any parameters and you will get the full list of possible modifications as number of jobs, sleep intervals etc.

-Note that this should be run on the master node
+Note that this should be run on the master node, and cannot be done with a sudo (or if you became root with sudo -s).

 ```bash
 # Submit 10 jobs, sleeping randomly between 30 and 50 seconds